jacksalici/esp-vanet/readme.md

 Moreover, it is connectionless, each device can be paired with up to 20 other peers, the max length of the payload is 250 Byte and the standard bit rate is 1 Mbps.
 As in WiFi, each device has a unique MAC address that can be used to send messages to it.
 For broadcast messaging, the address is `0xff:0xff:0xff:0xff:0xff:0xff`.

+The messages are sent in promiscuous mode to be able to monitor the packets.
+In particular, using this mode it makes possible to get the _Received Signal Strength Indicator_ (**RSSI**) for each packet, as done in [other libraries](https://github.com/gmag11/QuickESPNow/blob/main/src/QuickEspNow_esp32.cpp#L365-L357).

 ### CAM and DEMN

 ETSI TC ITS (Intelligent Transport Systems) has defined a _Basic Set of Applications_ provided to manage two types of messages.